William visits Kate in hospital as she recovers from abdominal surgery

 Charles, who is at his private home Birkhall in Aberdeenshire, is preparing for a corrective procedure next week for the benign prostate condition.

+Rebecca Mistry and Lauren Hall, co-chief executives, said: “We wish the Princess a speedy recovery and know ourselves that with young children that’s not always possible.”

+They added: “We can recommend some books to read whilst she recovers.”

-East Anglia’s Children’s Hospices (Each), of which Kate is patron, sent the princess a get well message, saying: “We are all thinking of you.”
+East Anglia’s Children’s Hospices (EACH), of which Kate is patron, said to the princess: “We are all thinking of you.”

-Each said on X: “Everyone at East Anglia’s Children’s Hospices sends their very best wishes to our wonderful patron, HRH The Princess of Wales.
+EACH added on X: “Everyone at East Anglia’s Children’s Hospices sends their very best wishes to our wonderful patron, HRH The Princess of Wales.”

-“We are all thinking of you and wish you a speedy recovery.”
+Nigel Clarke, who founded the Dadvengers community group for fathers and their children which Kate visited in November, said: “All of the team at Dadvengers wish Her Royal Highness The Princess of Wales a speedy recovery from her surgery.”